 Gerbils are generally diurnal animals, which means they're out and about during the day.
 They construct deep, dark, underground burrows.
 Here are some top gerbil facts:

 - There are many species of gerbil, though the Mongolian gerbil is the one most commonly kept as a pet.

-- Gerbils keep themselves busy by digging and they also like to gnaw.
+- Gerbils are burrowing rodents and are naturally adapted to desert environments in Africa, India and Asia.
+They keep themselves busy by digging, and they also like to gnaw.

-- They shred material to use in nesting which also helps to keep their teeth short (as they never stop growing).
+- Gerbils shred material for nesting, which also helps to keep their teeth short (their teeth never stop growing!).

 - Gerbils are sociable - in the wild, they live in extended families of one breeding pair and several generations of its offspring.

 - Gerbils learn a lot from their parents - for example, favoured foods are learnt from their mothers or from other familiar or related family members.